 Corporate Secretary is not required.

-Liability of shareholders is limited with the capital commitment amount for commercial liabilities.
+The liability of the founders is limited to the amount of capital.
 However, the shareholders (subject to capital contribution ratio) and the management are also liable for amounts owed by the company to government authorities with their own assets for taxes, duties and charges that cannot be collected from the Company (such as taxes, administrative fines and social security premiums).

-It is required to hold a shareholders general assembly meeting for closure of previous year's accounts once every year.
+It is required to hold a founders general assembly meeting for closure of previous year's accounts once every year.

 In Turkey beneficiaries’ details do appear on a public profile.